top of page

 In Montreal, I met evangelists amplifying the conversation on the future of work, technologists rallying around the call to design products for the greater good, and venture capitalists committed to impact investing and developing conscious leaders and entrepreneurs.
 I wondered: Are we seeing the emergence of a new type of leadership?
 Is the Nouvelle Renaissance near?

 If so, let me ask again: What type of Renaissance leader are you?
-A philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a shaman, or a trailblazer?
+A philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a seeker, or an explorer?

 The philanthropist